foomo/gocontentful/README.md

 Converts the asset to a reference.
 You need to do this before you add the asset to a reference field of an entry.

->**convertHtmlToRichText**(htmlSrc string) (*RichTextNode, error)
+>**HtmlToRichText**(htmlSrc string) *RichTextNode

 Converts a string HTML to a RichTextNode.
 This is far from complete but useful to migrate data from third-party systems to Contentful.
 It currently supports headings, paragraphs, hyperlinks, italic and bold tags, horizontal rules, blockquote, ordered and unordered lists.
+Note that this function doesn't return any error, as it converts the input text into something as good as possible without any validation.